Improving Robust Decisions with Data: Applications with Parametric Models

 Consider the DM's asymptotic prediction using the empirical distribution method.
-For simplicity, I will ignore the pre-specified $\epsilon$ by taking it to be arbitrarily small.
-Then the data-revised set is given by the following:
+For simplicity, I ignore the pre-specified $\epsilon$ by taking it to be arbitrarily small.
+Then the data-revised set is given by

 Let the DM's data-revised estimate of the structural parameter be given by